obiba/rock-doc/rest/rserver.rst

    :>json integer system.cores: Number of host's system cores.
 If the number of cores cannot be retrieved (when R server is stopped for instance), ``-1`` is returned.
    :>json integer system.freeMemory: Available host's system memory in KB.
 If the available memory cannot be retrieved (when R server is stopped for instance), ``-1`` is returned.

+   :reqheader Authorization: As described in the :ref:`rest-auth` section
    :reqheader Accept: ``*/*``
    :resheader Content-Type: ``application/json``
    :statuscode 200: Server is alive and functional